 18th-century Metropolitan Cathedral.
 Visit the recently renovated Museum of Pre-Colombian Art, which houses a varied collection of indigenous artwork and artifacts from Central and South America, and enjoy a farewell celebration

 at a Chilean winery.
 This evening, transfer to the

 the next day.

-*On the January through November 2014 departures, we stay at the Explora Lodge instead of Tierra Patagonia.
+*On November 2014 departure, we stay at the Explora Lodge instead of Tierra Patagonia.

 Tierra–Standard, Explora–Salto Chico